-The documents in the "Lobo Collection" demonstrate Lobo's passion for the cause of the California Indian, specifically what Lobo referred to as the "free Indians."
-According to the many letters he wrote, the Indians on reservations in California had garnered most of the attention of the State and Federal governments, and "free Indians" who had never lived on reservations or under government supervision (such as the Juaneños) had been ignored.
+The documents in the "Lobo Collection" demonstrate Lobo's passion for the cause of the California Indian, specifically what Lobo referred to as the "free Indians."58 According to the many letters he wrote, the Indians on reservations in California had garnered most of the attention of the State and Federal governments, and "free Indians" who had never lived on reservations or under government supervision (such as the Juaneños) had suffered.
 Further, Lobo believed that the "free Indians" were still wards of the Federal Government (Lobo 4/14/1951, 1).

-The PF noted that much of the available evidence in the record included many references to Clarence Lobo's work in pan-Indian organizations such as the "League of California Indians" (LCI) and the "Capistrano-Santa Ana Band."
-76 An analysis of a number of the lists included in the record indicated that these organizations, while including a number of SJC Indian descendants, also included many people descended from other California Indian populations, or people descended from non-Indians who had come to identify themselves as Indians and participated in Indian organizations (JBA PF 2007, 148-153).
+The PF noted that much of the available evidence in the record included many references to Clarence Lobo's work in pan-Indian organizations such as the "League of California Indians" (LCI) and the "Capistrano-Santa Ana Band.59 An analysis of a number of the lists included in the record indicated that these organizations, while including a number of SJC Indian descendants, also included many people descended from other California Indian populations, or people descended from non-Indians who had come to identify themselves as Indians and participated in Indian organizations (JBB PF 2007, 150-154).
 The petitioner did not specifically address this issue in its response.
-This FD examined some of the new lists included in the "Lobo Collection," including several attendance lists from meetings as well as lists of people who contributed financially to fund Lobo's trips to Washington, DC and compared the names on the lists to the people named in the petitioner's 2005 database and on the 2009 membership list (see JBA FD Appendix III, Meeting Lists from Lobo Collection).
-While a percentage of the current petitioner's members and ancestors are reflected on these lists, most of the people on these lists are either not SJC Indian descendants as identified by the petitioner or are not in the petitioner's database at all.
-This indicates that some SJC Indian descendants associated with Lobo were part of a number of pan-Indian organizations.
-These lists included in the record for the FD indicate that neither the "League of California Indians" nor the "Capistrano-Santa Ana Band" was a SJC Indian entity or antecedent to the petitioner.
+This FD examined some of the new lists included in the "Lobo Collection," including several attendance lists from meetings as well as lists of people who contributed financially to fund Lobo's trips to Washington D.C. (see JBA FD Appendix III,